- 1. What is the API widget ?

 An API (Application Programming Interface) is a set of rules and protocols that enable different software applications to communicate and exchange data with each other.
 In other words, an API acts as an intermediary between two applications or services.
 It defines how these systems can interact and share information securely.

-The Api brick enables administrators to create API calls during a call-out.
+The Api widget enables administrators to create API calls during a job in progress.
 This allows you to send and receive information, so that it can be displayed in your end-of-project reports.

 2. Setting the API connection